Student travel considerations, risks and responsibilities

 This page outlines important student travel considerations, risks and responsibilities for any student planning to undertake University student activity travel in the context of current international travel conditions.

-All international travel involves risks.
+Travel to any location carries some level of risk.
 Risks of travel to any destination may include (but are not limited to) dangers to health and personal safety, including physical, emotional or psychological injury or death posed by a natural disaster, illness, disease, terrorism, crime, civil unrest, and/or violence.
 These risks can never be eliminated.
+As we have seen through the COVID-19 pandemic, international travel is also subject to risks of long-term or major disruption.

-It is therefore important that any student undertaking international travel for the purposes of University student travel activity understands the following considerations, risks and responsibilities, given the current climate of international destination travel:
+It is therefore important that any student undertaking international travel for the purposes of University student travel activity understands the following considerations, risks and responsibilities, given the current climate of international destination travel.

 - Under the University of Auckland's Travel Policy, only travel to and between destinations with an MFAT travel advisory rating of (1) Exercise normal safety and security precautions or (2) Exercise increased caution is permitted in conjunction with University student activity travel.